timbenroeck/guides/snowflake_adls_access_over_privatelink.md

 It's important to select the correct integration method based on your specific use case:

-- **Storage Integrations (External Stages & External Tables)**
+- **Storage Integrations**:
-  - Used to access and query external data directly from Azure Blob Storage (ADLS).
+  - Used to access and query external data directly from Azure Blob Storage (ADLS) via External Stages and/or External Tables.
   - Supports reading from file formats: JSON, Avro, ORC, XML, Parquet, Delta.
   - This method is ideal when you need flexible schema-on-read capabilities for semi-structured or structured data stored externally.
   - Historically, Parquet and Delta tables have been queried via External Tables, but Snowflake recommends migrating to Iceberg Tables via External Volumes for better performance, ACID properties, and metadata management.

-- **External Volumes (Iceberg Tables)**
+- **External Volumes**:
-  - Used exclusively for reading data stored in Apache Iceberg format, including Iceberg-managed tables built on Parquet or Delta files.
+  - Used exclusively for reading and writing data stored in Apache Iceberg format, including Iceberg-managed tables built on Parquet or Delta files.
   - Provides improved performance through efficient metadata handling, transactional consistency (ACID compliance), and robust schema evolution.
   - Preferred for new implementations involving Parquet and Delta files, as Iceberg Tables via External Volumes are actively replacing External Tables for these formats.
   - Suitable for multi-engine environments (Snowflake, Spark, Hive, Presto), facilitating unified data management across diverse analytical workloads.